 The best way to use Chase points is to book travel through Chase Ultimate Rewards.
-Chase Sapphire and Ink points are worth up to 1.5 cents each when used to book Chase Ultimate Rewards travel.
-The standard Chase points value is 1 cent per point, but it can vary based upon which card you have and what you spend the points on.
+Chase Sapphire and Ink points are worth up to 1.5 cents each when used to book Chase Ultimate Rewards travel, while the standard Chase points value is 1 cent per point.

 Unlike some credit card companies, Chase doesn’t discourage certain types of redemption, such as cash back or gift cards, by making points worth less when you choose them (e.g. half a cent instead of 1 cent).
 Rather, Chase Ultimate Rewards points are always worth at least 1 cent apiece when redeemed through Chase, and certain cards offer extra value when used for travel.

 - Gift Cards

 - Shop with Points on Amazon

 - Unique Experiences

 Best Way to Use Chase Ultimate Rewards Points by Card